Do Auto Insurance Companies Check Police Reports?

 There are many factors that could contribute to the amount your car insurance company charges for your policy.
-It’s common knowledge that factors like your age, driving history, and credit score can impact your premiums, so it makes sense that many people wonder whether or not insurance providers check police reports.
-Here’s what you can expect companies to look for when determining the cost of your insurance premiums – and whether or not they can check police reports in the process.
+It’s common knowledge that factors like your age, driving history, credit score, and prior accidents can impact your premiums, so it makes sense that many people wonder whether or not insurance providers check police reports.

 How Insurance Companies Check Police Reports